rpatterson/iiswsgi/README.rst

 IIS FastCGI Applications
 ------------------------

-The ``iiswsgi.deploy`` package provides helpers which can be using an an application's `Manifest.xml`_ file to automate the installation of an IIS FastCGI application.
+The ``iiswsgi.install`` package provides helpers which can be using an an application's `Manifest.xml`_ file to automate the installation of an IIS FastCGI application.
 For those needing more control, the following may help understand what's involved.